 We all know that Testing is verification and validation, and it takes 2 Vs to make testing complete.
 Out of the 2 Vs, Verification is called a Static testing and the other “V”, Validation is known as Dynamic testing.

-Let's understand Dynamic Testing with an example:
+Let’s understand How to do Dynamic Testing with an example:

 Suppose we are testing a Login Page where we have two fields say “Username” and “Password” and the Username is restricted to Alphanumeric.